Randy is a biology teacher at a private Christian school near Lancaster, Pennsylvania. He loves reading, studying, and photography.

 - Later, when it is time to clean up, collect your money and bring in the remaining items or load the leftovers in the car and drive straight to Goodwill.

 This has been the most asked question when people first hear of our technique.
 The answer: probably.
 But, as this is stuff we do not want or need, our main goal is to get rid of it.
 Are we glad a few items are stolen?
-No; but this is low-stress.
-We don’t worry about it and we don’t know for sure it is happening.
+No, but this is low-stress.
+We don’t worry about it, and we don’t know for sure if it is happening.
 Interestingly, we have found that it works both ways.
-About two years ago we were cleaning up when a car stopped and the driver got out and gave me two dollars.
-She said she was there earlier and had no money, but she took several things.
+About two years ago, we were cleaning up when a car stopped, and the driver got out and gave me two dollars.
+She said she had been there earlier and had no money, but she took several things.
 She was just stopping by to pay.

-In another instance, on our first attempt at this type of sale, I watched through the window to see a gentleman put money in the car and walk away with a small table that I would have priced at 2-3 dollars.
+In another instance, on our first attempt at this type of sale, I watched through the window to see a gentleman put money in the car and walk away with a small table that I would have priced at two to three dollars.
 Since this was early in the day, I was curious and went out to look in the car.
-There, in the collection box, was a ten dollar bill!
+There, in the collection box, was a 10-dollar bill!

 If an item is worth more than a few dollars, I have found it is better to sell it on Craigslist than through a yard sale anyway.
 The other option is to put a sign on the item with a "minimum price" to guide the purchaser.
 Of course, there are no guarantees with this game.

-There is another benefit of this type of sale that I did not mention and that is, it is fun.
-The first year we tried this we looked out the window numerous times and often found ourselves laughing.
+There is another benefit of this type of sale that I did not mention: It's fun!
+The first year we tried this, we looked out the window numerous times and often found ourselves laughing.
 Watching people’s expressions is priceless.
-We have seen people read the sign, look at the car confused, read the sign again and then walk to the car and put in their money.
-We observed people reading the sign and laughing, calling over their friends who also laugh.
+We have seen people read the sign, look at the car confused, read the sign again, and then walk to the car and put in their money.
+We observed people reading the sign and laughing, calling over their friends who also laughed.
 Often individuals appear to look carefully for something they can purchase in order to put money through the car window, probably so they can tell someone else about their crazy garage sale find.

-Sadly, if is also apparent that some people can not or do not read.
+Sadly, it is also apparent that some people can not or do not read.
 We have watched people put money in our mailbox, place it between the screen and front door, and a few have knocked on the door in an effort to pay.
-It is quite a lesson in humanity and it is entertaining.
+It is quite a lesson in humanity, and it is entertaining.